Police escort anti-government convoy over Harbour Bridge

 Members of the convoy waved to each other as they held New Zealand flags out their windows.

-Video posted of a convoy north of Auckland shows two "pace vans" setting the speed for the convoy, taking up two lanes.
+Video posted of the Auckland convoy shows two "pace vans" setting the speed for the convoy, taking up two lanes.

-A member of the Northland convoy claimed they are driving at 70km/h.
+A member of the convoy claimed they are driving at 70km/h, however south of Auckland some were seen driving slower and holding up traffic in one lane.

 The Auckland convoy is expected to reach Hamilton just after 10am.